-System action: The Advisor notifies load balancers to route new connection requests for the workload only to the alternate site.
+System action: For workloads defined in the cross_sysplex_list Advisor configuration statement, the Advisor notifies load balancers to route new connection requests for the workload only to the alternate site.

 System programmer response: Ensure that the server applications for the workload are available on the site specified by the sitename value.
 Verify that each server application is active and is fully operational, and that the system where it resides has sufficient resources.